aviratna/autoscaling/README.md

 # Autoscaling
-Autoscaling for opensource container platform like VMWare Integrated container
+Autoscaling for opensource container platform.

 It can be used as an extension for opensource kubernetes autoscaling and Ingress.